Bioinformatics-Surgeon/ReactPractice/funMouse/README.md

 - ES2015 allows for React to use Classes

   - A componet is the fundamentals of React
-  - We can creat componets with funcitoins or classes
+  - We can creat componets with functions or classes

 - JSX (javascript xml)

-  - reacts own language that ressembles HTML
+  - reacts own language that ressembles HTML but is not HTML
     - special language of JS

-- Event Handles can be used in React
+- Event Handlelers can be used in React

-  - componet can handles envents as well
+  - components can handles envents as well

 - React is split into two separate libraries

+  _Modules_

-  1. "React" knows what a componet is and how to amke componets work together
+  1. "React" knows what a componet is and how to make components work together

   - contains the defintion of what components are

-  2. "ReactDOM" know how to take a componet and make it show up in the DOM
+  2. "ReactDOM" knows how to take a component and make it show up in the DOM

-  - shows the code in HTML
+  - shows the code in as HTML in browser

 ### JSX

 - JavaScript Xtensible Markup Language
 - A special dialect of JS (not HTML)
-- Browsers don't understand JSX code but we use Babel to compile it down to ES5 JS that most all broswers can understand
+- Browsers don't understand JSX code but we use Babel to compile it down to _ES5 JS_ that most all browsers can understand
-- Althought JSX is similar in form and function to HTML there are acouple differecens
+- Althought JSX is similar in form and function to HTML there are a couple differecens

+_community convention alert!_

+- single quotes: non-JSX property like a inline-style property
+- double quotes: anytime you want to indicate a string

 #### inline style: